-Brand Names: Avelox
+Brand Names: Avelox, Avelox I.V.

-Generic Name: moxifloxacin (Pronunciation: moxi FLOX a sin)
+Generic Name: moxifloxacin (oral/injection)

-What is moxifloxacin (Avelox)?
+What is moxifloxacin (Avelox, Avelox I.V.)?

-Moxifloxacin is an antibiotic in a group of drugs called fluoroquinolones (flor-o-KWIN-o-lones).
-Moxifloxacin fights bacteria in the body.
+Moxifloxacin is a fluoroquinolone (flor-o-KWIN-o-lone) antibiotic that fights bacteria in the body.

 Moxifloxacin may also be used for purposes not listed in this medication guide.

 oval, red, imprinted with BAYER, M400